 Housing Support for Extended Foster Care Youth

-Up to $3,500 is available to youth in Extended Foster Care (EFC) who are transitioning to a Supervised Independent Living Setting (SILS).
+Additionally, up to $3,500 is available to youth in Extended Foster Care (EFC) who are transitioning to a Supervised Independent Living Setting (SILS).
 The funds are available prior to the move, or up to 90 days beyond verified move-in date.
 These funds can go towards:

 - First and last month’s rent